colinjfarmer/ch04-git-basics/exercise-1/README.md

 move through the steps of working with Git and GitHub (which will soon become second nature).

+What I ate for breakfast this morning

+- cereal

 1. If you haven't already, configure your name and email address for your GitHub account using the terminal.
 See [Installation & Setup](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#installation-setup).